-After registration, a student may add a course at any time before the deadline specified in the Academic Calendar.
-Permission to add a course after the last day of the add/drop period requires proof of extenuating circumstances and the written approval of the school dean.
+Permission to add a course after the last day of the add/drop period requires proof of extenuating circumstances and the written approval of the executive dean.
 Under no circumstances may a course be added after three (3) calendar days beyond the last day to add a course.

 Students wishing to drop a course must do so before the last day of the add/drop period.
-A course that is dropped before the specified date will not appear in the student's academic record.
+A course that is dropped before the add/drop date will not appear in the student's academic record.
+Beyond the official add/drop period, a student may request to be removed from a class and this would be considered a course "withdrawal."
+Course withdrawals remain on the student's transcript.

-7.13 Withdrawals After the Add/Drop Period:
+5.12 Course Withdrawals After the Add/Drop Period